Dermatology – Mohs Surgery

 Why choose a fellowship trained Mohs Surgeon?

 Mohs micrographic surgery has set a new standard in skin cancer treatment.
 An increasing number of physicians are performing Mohs surgery, which is now widely accepted as the most effective treatment for most types of skin cancer.
 However, not all Mohs surgeons receive the same level of training as Pennsylvania Mohs Surgeons, Drs.
-Billingsley, Cartee and Travelute (Ammirati) who are fellowship trained Mohs surgeons.
+Elizabeth Billingsley, Todd Cartee, Charlene Lam and Christie Travelute who are fellowship trained Mohs surgeons.

 When it comes to your skin cancer treatment, you deserve no less than the best.
-Penn State Hershey based Drs.
-Billingsley, Cartee and Travelute (Ammirati) have achieved the highest degree of Mohs surgery qualification by completing an American College of Mohs Surgery (ACMS) approved fellowship.
+Hershey Medical Center based Drs.
+Billingsley, Cartee, Lam and Travelute have achieved the highest degree of Mohs surgery qualification by completing an American College of Mohs Surgery (ACMS) approved fellowship.
 For you, this means peace of mind, knowing that you will receive superior quality and competency, as well as an optimal outcome.

 Committed to superior care